aosborne17/NGINX-Proxy/README.md

 these are lengthy numbers and people aren't likely to remember them, so instead we used "development.local:3000/"

 When handing over a server to a client, we want to be able to remove the "/3000" at the end, we can do this via reverse proxy.
-Therefore, our Node Application will run from this address
+Therefore, our Node Application will run from that address.

 ## Topics